YuvalShaul/docker-material/examples/0-docker-commands/README.md

 - Use **man docker-run** to get help about this command
 - Run a container interactivley (example):
 **docker run -it ubuntu /bin/bash**
-Explanation:
-Run the **ubuntu** image interractively, use the command /bin/bash
 - Run a detached container with a name:
 **docker run --name daemon_dave -d ubuntu /bin/sh -c "while true; do echo hello world; sleep 1; done"**
 - Docker logs: